Ola Oluwa

 Ola Oluwa is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Bode Osi.
-It's was formally called Iwo North Local Government on establishment, which was formally changed after the death of ọba abímbólá, the then Oluwo of Iwo.
+It was formally called Iwo North Local Government on establishment, which was formally changed after the death of ọba abímbólá, the then Oluwo of Iwo.
 It's now as another Local Government making two which is Ola Oluwa South East LCD A, Ilemowu.

 It has an area of 328 km^{2} and a population of 76,593 according to the 2006 census.